TechnicalPursuit/TIBET/doc/markdown/tibet-tsh.1.md

 ## TIBET SHELL

-This command has no client-side TSH peer command.
+This command invokes the client-side TIBET Shell to run a TSH script/command.

 ## TROUBLESHOOTING

 ## SEE ALSO